Eagle Mountain Lake Catfish Fishing Guide

 Aquatic Vegetation: Very little present.
 Controlling authority has initiated attempts to establish native aquatic vegetation in the reservoir.

-Fishing Cover/Structure: The upper portion of the lake has reed beds and the lower and mid lake areas have boat has that act as cover and structure for fish.
+Fishing Cover/Structure: The upper portion of the lake has reed beds and the lower and mid-lake areas have boat house that act as cover and structure for fish.